 Skip to main content

-High Tunnels and Shade Cloths Buffer Peak of Abundance Farm from Extreme Heat
+High Tunnels and Shade Cloth Buffer Peak of Abundance Farm from Extreme Heat

 Urban farmer Brandon Gerard runs Peak of Abundance Farm, a 0.5-acre urban farm located near Spokane, Washington.
-Brandon is using high tunnels, shade cloth, and drip irrigation to protect his crops from damage due to the impacts of climate change, including extreme heat, drought, and wildfire smoke.
-Implementing climate adaptation tools in urban agriculture could contribute to food security and climate resilience.
+Brandon is using high tunnels, shade cloth, and drip irrigation to protect his crops from damage associated with the effects of climate change, including increasing instances of extreme heat, drought, and wildfire smoke.
+Implementing actions that can help urban farmers adapt to climate change could contribute to improved food security and climate resilience.

 Reading Time | 5 minutes